serkanyersen/underscore.py/README.md

 Underscore.py is a python port of excellent javascript library underscore.js

-**From underscore page:**
+**What is underscore.js?**

-    Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
+    From underscore page: Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.

+NOTE: It's obvious that python already has nearly all features of underscore library built-in.
+I'm not trying to fill any gap in python.
+If you are coming from JavaScript this library will provide you a familiar interface, a set of tools you already know how to use and micro templating functionality.
+Use it wisely and try to use built-in functions wherever possible.

 ## Installing
 Clone this repository: